jak/jQuery-File-Tree/README.md

 Parameters are passed as an object to the fileTree() function.
 Valid options include:

-Parameter   Description Default Value root    root folder to display  / script  location of the serverside AJAX file to use jqueryFileTree.php folderEvent event to trigger expand/collapse    click expandSpeed Speed at which to expand branches (in milliseconds); use -1 for no animation    500 collapseSpeed   Speed at which to collapse branches (in milliseconds); use -1 for no animation  500 expandEasing    Easing function to use on expand    None collapseEasing  Easing function to use on collapse  None multiFolder Whether or not to limit the browser to one subfolder at a time  true loadMessage Message to display while initial tree loads (can be HTML)   Loading… To create a file tree with multiple parameters, your code will look something like this:
+    Parameters      Description Default Value
+    root            root folder to display  /
+    script          location of the serverside AJAX file to use jqueryFileTree.php folderEvent     event to trigger expand/collapse    click
+    expandSpeed     Speed at which to expand branches (in milliseconds); use -1 for no animation    500 collapseSpeed   Speed at which to collapse branches (in milliseconds); use -1 for no animation  500 expandEasing    Easing function to use on expand    None collapseEasing  Easing function to use on collapse  None multiFolder     Whether or not to limit the browser to one subfolder at a time  true loadMessage     Message to display while initial tree loads (can be HTML)   Loading…

+To create a file tree with multiple parameters, your code will look something like this:

     $(document).ready( function() {